Necessary Noize: Collaborations

 Together with Ugandan ragga musician Bebe Cool, they have released music under the name East Africa Bashment Crew.
 The group is nominated at the inaugural (2008) MTV Africa Music Awards.
 Necessary Noize has also collaborated with the Tanzanian hip hop group Gangwe Mobb with "Tunajirusha" hit.
 Guests on their debut album include Mizchif from Zimbabwe, Jerry Doobiez of K-South and Nyota Ndogo.

-Nazizi and Wyre have also done solo projects before and during the existence of the group.